Professional edition active

 • Clinical evaluation

-Diagnosis of atopic dermatitis is clinical.
-History (eg, personal or family history of allergic rhinoconjunctivitis, seasonal or perennial; asthma) is helpful.
-See table Diagnostic Clinical Features in Atopic Dermatitis for the modified clinically relevant guidelines of care for the diagnosis and assessment of atopic dermatitis (2014) from the American Academy of Dermatology.
+Diagnosis of atopic dermatitis is clinical (1).
+History (eg, personal or family history of asthma or allergic rhinoconjunctivitis) is helpful.
+See table Diagnostic Clinical Features in Atopic Dermatitis for clinically relevant diagnostic features.

 Atopic dermatitis is sometimes difficult to differentiate from other dermatoses.
-The diagnosis of atopic dermatitis depends on excluding other conditions, such as the following (1):
+The diagnosis of atopic dermatitis depends on excluding other conditions, including:

-Although a personal and/or family history of atopy and the distribution of lesions are helpful in making the diagnosis of atopic dermatits, the following distribution patterns can help with differentiation:
+A personal and/or family history of atopy and the distribution of lesions are helpful in making the diagnosis of atopic dermatits.
+The following distribution patterns can also help with differentiation:

 • Psoriasis is typically easy to recognize by its sharply demarcated, thick, erythematous, and scaly plaques.
 It is usually extensoral rather than flexural and may include typical nail findings not common in atopic dermatitis (eg, oil spots, nail pits).